 So the choice between which pedal to go for depends on your amp’s drive tone and what type of tone you want to achieve.
-Alternatively you get both pedals and switch between the different tones like Steve does.
+Alternatively, you get both pedals and switch between the different tones as Steve does.

 Vai is sometimes criticized by guitarists for using too much compression.
 As mentioned at the start of this guide, in one concert I also felt there was way too much compression on Vai’s tone to the point where it was completely squashed.
 So while compression can be abused, it is a useful tool in shaping your tone.
 Vai uses a compressor to keep his levels consistent as well as help him deliver that smooth sustain he is well known for.